ashnel/libraryhelper/README.md

 ## Things to add and fix

-- [ ] Allow the setup of admin accounts
+- [x] ~Allow the setup of admin accounts~ Setup one admin account by default
   1. Check items back in
   2. Look up card holders and their details (items checked out, their activity, etc)
   3. Suspend card holder accounts/revoke access